 Chronic Wasting Disease Regulations

 The CWD Management Zone includes counties that have had a CWD positive detection or are within approximately 10 miles of a CWD detection.
-Special regulations apply in these counties.
+Special regulations apply in CWD Management Zone counties.

-If you harvest a deer from designated counties in the CWD Management Zone during Nov.
-16 or 17, 2024, you must take your deer — or just the head — to a CWD sampling station on the day of harvest.
-Hunters are reminded to follow carcass transport regulations when traveling to CWD sampling stations.
+If you harvest a deer from designated counties (counties shaded gray in map below) in the CWD Management Zone during opening weekend of the November portion (Nov.
+15-16), you must take your deer — or the head — to a mandatory CWD sampling station on the day of harvest.

 Image

-All other counties are closed to firearms hunting during CWD portion of deer season.
+All other counties are closed to firearms hunting during the CWD portion.

 Grain, salt products, minerals and other consumable products used to attract deer are prohibited year-round within CWD Management Zone counties.
 The following exceptions are allowed: